-A vegan meal called Soya 65, which takes its cue from the well-known Chicken 65, is a crispy and delectable fry created with cooked soya chunks.
+A vegan meal called Chunks 65 recipe, which takes its cue from the well-known Chicken 65, is a crispy and delectable fry created with cooked soya chunks.
 To be honest, it tastes just as excellent as the original even though I substituted soya chunks for the meat in this recipe for 65-Fry Soya Chunks.

-Soya is known for its richness in protein but since it doesn’t have a unique flavour of its own, It depends on all the spices and flavours we blend it with to add to the taste of its recipe.
-The spices and ingredients we use should have a balanced taste and combination, the wrong combination will lead to a strong flavour /taste in Soya which might not go well with our taste buds.
+Soya is known for its richness in protein but since it doesn’t have a unique flavor of its own, It depends on all the spices and flavors we blend it with to add to the taste of its recipe.
+The spices and ingredients we use should have a balanced taste and combination, the wrong combination will lead to a strong flavor/taste in Soya which might not go well with our taste buds.

 - 1 Cup Soya beans

 - 1/2 tsp Garam Masala